MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/cfixedstringt-class.md

 ### Remarks

 Because the constructors copy the input data into new allocated storage, you should be aware that memory exceptions may result.
-Note that some of these constructors act as conversion functions.
+Some of these constructors act as conversion functions.

 ##  <a name="operator_eq"></a>  CFixedStringT::operator =